Join us for an adventure in flavor!

 Variations

-1. Instead of canned tomato sauce, use fresh tomatoes.
-This would turn out less tangy, as fresh tomatoes are sweeter than canned.
+1. Some days I use fresh tomatoes instead of canned tomato sauce.
+The asado turns out less tangy, as fresh tomatoes are sweeter than canned.

 2. The Chinese style of cooking asado skips the tomatoes completely.
 Along with soy, the chicken is cooked in chicken broth with most of the same ingredients, with the addition of Chinese five spice powder.